S1s-Z/GATEAU/README.md

 # GATEAU

-The code of our paper "GATEAU: Selecting Influential Sample for Long Context Alignment"
+The code of our paper "GATEAU: Selecting Influential Samples for Long Context Alignment"

 ## 🧁 Overview